-- (1) Work equipment means a machine, device, installation, means of transport, tool or other equipment which is used for work.
-The use of work equipment working with it, and start-up, shut-down, transport, removal, installation, repair, adjustment, maintenance and cleaning thereof shall not endanger the health of the operator of the equipment or that of other persons, or the working and living environment.
+(1) Work equipment means a machine, device, installation, means of transport, tool or other equipment which is used for work.
+The use of work equipment - working with it, and start-up, shut-down, transport, removal, installation, repair, adjustment, maintenance and cleaning thereof - shall not endanger the health of the operator of the equipment or that of other persons, or the working and living environment.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

-[RT I 2007, 3, 11 entry into force 01.03.2007] - (2) An employer shall ensure that work equipment is suitable for the work to be carried out and corresponds to the dimensions of the body and the physical and mental abilities of its operator. - (3) An employer shall ensure that the work equipment made available to an employee is designed and manufactured such that: - 1) access to its danger area is prevented; - 2) its control device conforms to the ergonomic requirements; - 3) surfaces with high or low temperature are isolated or delineated; - 4) it conforms to the safety requirements for electricity, fire and explosives; - 5) accidental start-up is prevented and, if necessary, it is possible to shut down the equipment or a part thereof immediately, to interrupt its power supply and to prevent dangerous leakage; - 6) the level of noise, vibrations, radiation and other hazards is as low as possible and does not exceed the maximum limits. - (4) The occupational health and safety requirements for the use of work equipment shall be established by the Government of the Republic.
+(2) An employer shall ensure that work equipment is suitable for the work to be carried out and corresponds to the dimensions of the body and the physical and mental abilities of its operator.

+(3) An employer shall ensure that the work equipment made available to an employee meets the following conditions:

+1) access to its danger area is prevented;

+2) its control device conforms to the ergonomic requirements;

+3) surfaces with high or low temperature are isolated or delineated;

+4) safety requirements for electricity, fire and explosives are complied with;

+5) accidental start-up is prevented and, if necessary, it is possible to immediately shut down the equipment or a part thereof, interrupt its power supply and prevent dangerous leakage; [RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+6) the level of noise, vibration, radiation and other hazards is as low as possible and does not exceed the maximum limits.

+(4) The occupational health and safety requirements for the use of work equipment shall be established by the Government of the Republic.